 Exhibit 3.8 shows the breakdown of the exposures and the leverage ratio.
-The increase in the total exposure measure is due to a larger balance sheet whereas the decrease in the Tier 1 capital is due to a dividend payment.
-As a result, the leverage ratio decreased between years.
+The increase in the total exposure measure is due to a larger balance sheet whereas the increase in the Tier 1 capital is due to retained earnings.
+As a result, the leverage ratio decreased slightly between years.